Album of the Year (Faith No More album): Touring and promotion

-During the Album of the Year tour, they would cover the Aqua song "Barbie Girl", "Ain't Talkin' 'bout Dub" by Apollo 440, "Highway Star" by Deep Purple, Will Smith's "Men in Black", Herb Alpert's "This Guy's in Love with You" and the R. Kelly songs "I Believe I Can Fly" and "Gotham City".
-An intro tape was used at the beginning of shows, which contained "Also sprach Zarathustra", followed by an Elvis-style fanfare clip announcing Faith No More as being from Caesars Palace, Las Vegas.
-The band's setlists for the tour mainly consisted of their 1990s material, with songs from Introduce Yourself and The Real Thing being played less frequently than before.
+Faith No More's setlists for the tour mainly consisted of their 1990s material, with songs from Introduce Yourself and The Real Thing being played less frequently than before.
 However, the track "As the Worm Turns" (from 1985's We Care a Lot) began to appear more often this tour, having been mostly absent throughout the 1995 King for a Day...
 Fool for a Lifetime tour.
+It was the last song played at the band's April 7, 1998 concert in Lisbon, Portugal, which was their original final show before splitting.
 All songs from Album of the Year were played during the tour, with the sole exception of "She Loves Me Not", which still remains one of the only studio album songs Faith No More has never performed live.
-The two b-sides "The Big Kahuna" and "Light Up & Let Go" were also not played, and have remained unperformed to this day.
+The two B-sides "The Big Kahuna" and "Light Up & Let Go" were also not played, and have remained unperformed to this day.
 "Helpless" was only performed a single time on the tour, during the October 26, 1997, show at Festival Hall in Melbourne, Australia.

-On the European legs, Faith No More performed in Croatia and Luxembourg, two countries they had never previously visited.